jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Columbia University is the second largest landowner in New York City, after the Catholic Church.
+⚡<!-- FUNFACT --> Fun fact: When the Titanic sank, 2228 people were on it.
+Only 706 survived.

 </div>